fncbook/fnc/chapter8/matrixfree.md

 These properties define a linear transformation.
 Moreover, *every* linear transformation between finite-dimensional vector spaces can be represented as a matrix-vector multiplication.

-A close examination reveals that in the power iteration and Krylov subspace methods, the only appearance of the matrix $\mathbf{A}$ is to apply it a known vector, i. e., to evaluate the linear transformation $\mathbf{f}(\mathbf{x})=\mathbf{A}\mathbf{x}$.
+A close examination reveals that in the power iteration and Krylov subspace methods, the only appearance of the matrix $\mathbf{A}$ is to apply it a known vector, i.e., to evaluate the linear transformation $\mathbf{f}(\mathbf{x})=\mathbf{A}\mathbf{x}$.
 If we have access to $\mathbf{f}$, we don't need the matrix at all!
 That is, Krylov subspace methods can be used to invert a linear transformation if one provides code for the transformation, even if its associated matrix is not known explicitly.
 That may sound like a strange situation, but it is not uncommon.

 ## Blurring images